 - Site directed mutagenesis service starting from $149.

 - One-stop for custom gene, peptide, protein, and antibody services.

 |up to 1.5 kb||2 weeks||$0.25/bp||up to 40% off|

 |3-5 kb||3-5 weeks||$0.30/bp||up to 40% off|

 - Discounts may vary depending on the gene length, complexity and the order volume.
 Minimum $150/gene.

-- Free subcloning into one of our standard cloning vectors.
+- Subcloning into one of our in-stock vectors (choose from 100+ cloning/expression vectors).
 Free codon optimization upon request.

 - Turnaround time is an estimated time only; it does not reflect any production difficulties, if so encountered.